google/WebFundamentals/src/content/en/updates/2018/12/background-fetch.md

 So, what if you need to download something that might take a long time, like a movie, podcasts, or levels of a game.
 That's what Background Fetch is for.
-Background Fetch is a [web standard](https://wicg.github.io/background-fetch/) implemented behind the *Experimental Web Platform features* flag in Chrome 71.
+Background Fetch is a [web standard](https://wicg.github.io/background-fetch/) available by default since Chrome 74.

 Here's a quick two minute demo showing the traditional state of things, vs using Background Fetch: